PaulUithol/Backbone-relational/README.md

 		user: { id: 'user-1', login: 'dude', email: 'me@gmail.com' }
 	});

+	// A User object is automatically created from the JSON; so 'login' returns 'dude' paul.get('user').get('login');

 	ourHouse = new House({
 		id: 'house-1',
 		location: 'in the middle of the street',
 		occupants: ['person-1']
 	});

-	paul.get('user').get('login'); // A User object is automatically created from the JSON; so 'login' returns 'dude'
+	// 'ourHouse.occupants' is turned into a Backbone.Collection of Persons.
+The first person in 'ourHouse.occupants' will point to 'paul'. ourHouse.occupants.at(0); // === paul

-	// a ref to 'ourHouse', which is automatically defined because of the bi-directional HasMany relation on House to Person paul.get('livesIn');
+	// the relation from 'House.occupants' to 'Person' has been defined as a bi-directional HasMany relation, with a reverse relation to

-	paul.get('user').toJSON();
+	// 'Person.livesIn'.
+So, 'paul.livesIn' will automatically point back to 'ourHouse'. paul.get('livesIn'); // === ourHouse

+	// You can control which relations get serialized to JSON (when saving), using the 'includeInJSON' property on a Relation.
+	// Also, each object will only get serialized once to prevent loops. paul.get('user').toJSON();
 		/* result:
 			{